Thousands of private Russian fighters in Syria under 'Wagner' force, investigations claim

 Before he was killed by a sniper in Syria, Ivan Slyshkin wrote a loving message to his fiancee on social media: "We will see each other soon — and I will hold you as tight as I possibly can."

-But the 23-year-old's name won't be found in the Russian Defense Ministry's official casualties in the fight against Islamic State.
+But the 23-year-old's name won't be found in the Russian Defence Ministry's official casualties in the fight against Islamic State.

 Slyshkin's gravestone shows him holding a machine gun, and was inundated by flowers at his funeral where his friends told local media he joined Wagner to pay for his wedding.

-"He was in Wagner's group," his friend Andrei Zotov told The Associated Press, adding that Slyshkin was killed on the Al-Shayer oilfield north of Palmyra.
+"He was in Wagner's group," his friend Andrei Zotov told AP, adding that Slyshkin was killed on the Al-Shayer oilfield north of Palmyra.

 "There are many good guys there.
 He volunteered to join the company," Zotov said.
 "Like many Russian fighters, he wanted to solve his money issues."